Calibration-free single-frame super-resolution fluorescence microscopy

 Listed in

 Molecular fluorescence microscopy is a leading approach to super-resolution and nanoscale imaging in life and material sciences.
 However, super-resolution fluorescence microscopy is often bottlenecked by system-specific calibrations and long acquisitions of sparsely blinking molecules.
 We present a deep-learning approach that reconstructs super-resolved images directly from a single diffraction-limited camera frame.
 The model is trained exclusively on synthetic data encompassing a wide range of optical and sample parameters, enabling robust generalization across microscopes and experimental conditions.
-Applied to dense terrylene samples with 150 ms acquisition time, our method significantly reduces reconstruction error compared to Richardson-Lucy deconvolution and ThunderSTORM multi-emitter fitting.
-The results confirm the ability to resolve emitters separated by 35 nm at 580 nm wavelength, corresponding to sevenfold resolution improvement beyond the Rayleigh criterion.
-By delivering unprecedented details from a single short camera exposure without prior information and calibration, our approach enables plug-and-play super-resolution imaging of fast, dense, or light-sensitive samples on standard wide-field setups.
+Applied to dense terrylene samples with 150 ms acquisition time, our method significantly reduces reconstruction error compared to Richardson-Lucy deconvolution, ThunderSTORM multi-emitter fitting, and DECODE based on deep learning.
+The results confirm the ability to resolve emitters separated by 35 nm at 580 nm wavelength, corresponding to seven-fold resolution improvement beyond the Rayleigh criterion.
+Furthermore, we demonstrate strong generalization ability of the developed model and its resilience across a broad range of noise levels, numerical apertures, and optical aberrations.
+By delivering unprecedented details from a single short camera exposure without any prior information and calibration, our approach enables plug-and-play super-resolution imaging of fast, dense, or light-sensitive samples on common wide-field microscopy setups.